J-Ramalho/industRial/docs/10_spc.md

 [1] "list"
 ```

-It is confirmed it is an object of class qcc with the R type list.
+It is confirmed it is an object of class qcc with the type list.
 Looking into the structure of the list:

 ```r